abonkabonka/drift-v4-trackball-dongle/README.md

 ## 🛠️ Design Notes

-This model took extensive time and refinement to bring together, and I can easily call it my Masterpiece
+This model took extensive time and refinement to bring together, and I can easily call it my Masterpiece.

 - The **OLEDs were removed** to avoid signal interference with the MCU underneath
 - **4-pin OLED sockets remain**, so users can reinstall displays if desired